MaxHalford/taxi-demo-rp-mz-rv-rd-st/README.md

 The purpose of this contrived example is to demonstrate how the streaming analytics ecosystem can work together 🤝

+Each technology has been picked for a particular purpose, but each one could be replaced with an alternative.
+Kafka could replace Redpanda.
+Flink or Bytewax could stand in for Materialize.
+Redis could be replaced with any other storage software.
+A different dashboard than Metabase could be used for visual monitoring.
+You could also use a batch model that doesn't learn online like River allows you to do.

 ## Architecture

 <div  align="center">